Week Without Driving

 Sunday, September 28

-Transportation Perspectives: Who's Responsibility Is It?
-Discussion with a non-driver and a transit advocate at the Unitarian-Universalist Fellowship, 401 West Avenue South at 10 a.m. (also available online)
+Alternative Transportation Perspectives and Opportunities Discussion with a non-driver and a transit advocate at the Unitarian-Universalist Fellowship, 401 West Avenue South at 10 a.m. (also available online)

 Monday, September 29